hetsondagar/hap/COMPLETE_DEPLOYMENT_GUIDE.md

    }
    ```

-**Save your Railway URL - you'll need it for the frontend!**
+**Save your Render URL - you'll need it for the frontend!**

 ---

 ## ⚡ Part 3: Frontend Deployment on Vercel

 ### Step 3.1: Prepare Frontend for Deployment
-1. In your main project directory (not hap-backend), create a `vercel.json` file:
+1. In your main project directory, ensure you have the `vercel.json` file:
    ```json
    {
      "buildCommand": "npm run build",